 Matriculation charges, board (meal plans), housing costs, fees and other charges are assessed on a term basis.
-Housing costs are assessed either by term.
 All matriculation charges, board, room rates, and other charges are subject to change.
 The tuition and fee rates in effect for the current academic year can be found at the Georgia Resident website for students who are considered residents of Georgia and at the Non-Georgia Resident website for those who are not.

-Each application for admission (including readmission), graduate and undergraduate, must be accompanied by \$25 non-refundable application fee.
+Each application for admission (including readmission), graduate and undergraduate, must be accompanied by a \$25 non-refundable application fee.
 Undergraduate students are required to pay an additional \$45 deposit after they have been notified of their acceptance.
-This deposit may be refunded if an applicant cancels his/herapplication prior to twenty days before registration.
+This deposit may be refunded if an applicant cancels his/her application prior to twenty days before registration.
 The deposit will be credited toward matriculation fees at the time the student enrolls.